Phil S. Baran: 3. Radical Retrosynthesis

 Radical retrosynthesis adds to the toolbox of synthetic planning by additionally considering intuitive radical disconnections and cross-coupling molecular partners.
 As methods develop towards more 1e- thinking, this strategic and tactical approach to synthesis will continue to aid in the construction of interesting and valuable natural products and medicinally important compounds.
 Radical retrosynthesis maximizes convergency by making disconnections that are not wedded to traditional polar bond analysis.
 The most useful methods from a tactical standpoint in this regard use radical cross coupling.
-(See Radical Chemistry under Methods Toward Synthesis).

 4. Practical & Scalable Syntheses

 Implicit in aiming for the ideal synthesis is being able to access useful quantities of a molecule by simple, scalable routes.